 Know how to say NO

-The Church as a community is an important part of life.
-You do not come to Church to cultivate sin, but to be free from sin.
-If a member of your community is living in sin, is proud of it, and encourages others to do the same, then “Purge the evil person from among you.”
+The Church as a community is an integral part of life.
+You do not come to Church to cultivate sin but to be free from sin.
+If a community member is living in sin, is proud of it, and encourages others to do the same, then “Purge the evil person from among you.”
 So says the Apostle Paul.
 (1 Corinthians 5:13)

 Sound intolerant?
 But the opposite is true.

 Know the difference between arrogance and intolerance.
-Being able to say NO is as important as being able to say YES.
-It is important to be able to ask and apologize.
+Being able to say NO is as essential as being able to say YES.
+It is crucial to be able to ask and apologize.

 Prayer for Today

 Strengthen our will, Almighty God, to live according to Your Word.
-Protect us, so that when we save others, we may not be condemned ourselves.
-Where we are weak, give us the power of the Holy Spirit.
+Protect us so that we may not be condemned ourselves when we save others.
+Where we are weak, please give us the power of the Holy Spirit.
 Protect us from the influence of those who serve evil.
 Teach us to choose friends who will accompany us to goodness.
 May our Christian friendship honor You and bring us joy.
 I ask this in Jesus’ name.
 Amen.